commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Image Hierchical clustering](https://user-images.githubusercontent.com/103578179/172424154-a70e4c41-2713-49a7-bc7c-ada24e2a32fe.png)

 The PCA is another way to analysis the distance and relation between subgenus.
 Here we can see that Salvia and Sclarea are separated from each other.
 Compared to the study it's suprizing but we have not enougth evidence to explain it.
+We get a nice clustering for all plants from Salvia subgenus except for Salvia interrupta.

 ![PCA](https://user-images.githubusercontent.com/103578179/172426464-65f8f503-32cd-4a2d-a1f1-bfbad107a09b.png)